Thai politics

 Yingluck Shinawatra’s return to Thailand faces unresolved issues

-Efforts to facilitate the return of former Prime Minister Yingluck Shinawatra to Thailand continue, as her father, Thaksin, indicates that several considerations must still be addressed before her possible return.
+Efforts to facilitate the return of former Prime Minister Yingluck Shinawatra to Thailand continue, as her brother, Thaksin, indicates that several considerations must still be addressed before her possible return.
 Thaksin initially committed to her return during an interview last November, suggesting it could occur around this year’s Songkran festival.
 The 75 year old former PM expressed optimism regarding the…

 • Thailand NewsThai MP with history of sexual assaults accused of raping Taiwanese woman